 This mismatch between reality and perception is now called the ‘work paradox’.

 What I’m going to show you in this article is not just how to design your perfect daily routine, but how to live it both productively and happily.

-I track my food intake, my workouts, my meditation and my reading progress every day.
+I track my food intake, my workouts, my meditation, and my reading progress every day.
 But to track your transport, the time you spend gaming, watching TV, surfing the web (ahem), eating and everything in-between isn’t just unsustainable, it’s pointless.

 You’d be tracking so much you’d have to figure out how to track the time you spend tracking, and that just makes my head hurt…

 I prefer to use an actual time tracker app on my phone.
-I’ve used many over the years, but my favourite, by far, is aTime Logger 2 .
+I’ve used many over the years, but my favorite, by far, is aTime Logger 2 .
 It’s got everything you need, and it’s super easy to use (the photos are of the app).

 All you have to do is create a list of activities you engage in on a regular basis.
-When the time comes to doing the activity, like reading of watching TV, just activate it before you begin and deactivate it when you finish.
+When the time comes to doing the activity, like reading or watching TV, just activate it before you begin and deactivate it when you finish.

 What’s also cool about the app is that it also has a goal functionality so you can allocate set amounts of time you want to spend on each activity.
 For now though, just track your REGULAR week.